Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Analysis

 \subsection{Effect of Weighting Strategy}

 To verify the role of comparative loss from the dynamic weighting perspective, we keep all the training settings of Longformer + CmpCrop + CmpDrop from the last row of Table~\ref{tab:qa} unchanged and replace only the weighting strategy of task-specific losses with some heuristics.
 Table~\ref{tab:weighting} shows their performance on the HotpotQA development set.
-AVERAGE, FIRST and SECOND are three static weighting strategies.
-AVERAGE assigns equal weights to all task-specific losses, while FIRST and SECOND assign weight to only the first and second task-specific loss, respectively, i.e., FIRST optimizes $l^{(0)}$ of the full model without dropout and SECOND optimizes $l^{(1)}$ of the model with regular dropout rate $p$ (equivalent to the baseline Longformer in Table~\ref{tab:qa}).
+AVERAGE, FIRST and LAST are three static weighting strategies.
+AVERAGE assigns equal weights to all task-specific losses, while FIRST and LAST assign weight to only the first and last task-specific loss, respectively, i.e., FIRST optimizes $l^{(0)}$ of the full model without dropout and LAST optimizes $l^{(2)}$ of the model with regular dropout rate $p$ (equivalent to the baseline Longformer in Table~\ref{tab:qa}).
 MAX is another dynamic weighting strategy that assigns weight to only the largest task-specific loss.
-We can see that dynamic weighting in comparative losses is obviously better than these heuristic weighting strategies, which proves that comparative loss can assign weights more appropriately.
+We can see that dynamic weighting in comparative losses is significantly better than these heuristic weighting strategies, which proves that comparative loss can assign weights more appropriately.
 In addition, AVERAGE is better than the latter three strategies that consider only one task-specific loss, indicating that it is beneficial to consider multiple task-specific losses.
 Moreover, although the latter three are all assigned to only one task-specific loss, MAX is better than the other two, which indicates that dynamic assignment is better than static assignment.

-Notably, the FIRST that directly optimizes the full model outperforms the SECOND that is trained with dropout, suggesting that the inconsistency of dropout between the training and inference stages~\cite{zolna2017} may indeed lead to underfitting of the full model.
-And the fact that Cmp far outperforms FIRST and SECOND indicates that comparative loss can automatically strike a balance between ensuring training-inference consistency and preventing overfitting.
+Notably, the FIRST that directly optimizes the full model outperforms the LAST that is trained with dropout, suggesting that the inconsistency of dropout between the training and inference stages~\cite{zolna2017} may indeed lead to underfitting of the full model.
+And the fact that Cmp far outperforms FIRST and LAST indicates that comparative loss can automatically strike a balance between ensuring training-inference consistency and preventing overfitting.